Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Acknowledgements

 \section{Acknowledgements}

-This research has done using data collected by NuSTAR, a project led by Caltech, managed by NASA/JPL and funded by NASA, and has utilized the {\tt NUSTARDAS} software package, jointly developed by the ASDC (Italy) and Caltech (USA).
-This research has made use of the MAXI data provided by the RIKEN, JAXA, and MAXI team.
+We thank the anonymous reviewer for his/her suggestions, which help to improve the manuscript significantly.
+This research has been done using data collected by {\it NuSTAR}, a project led by Caltech, managed by NASA/JPL and funded by NASA, and has utilized the {\tt NUSTARDAS} software package, jointly developed by the ASDC (Italy) and Caltech (USA).
+This research has made use of the {\it MAXI} data provided by the RIKEN, JAXA, and {\it MAXI} team.
+We acknowledge the use of public data from the {\it NuSTAR}, {\it NICER}, and {\it Fermi} data archives.